At a Glance

 Drill into each category to see which makes and models over-index on that type of failure

-Get MOT reminders, a pre-MOT checklist, and tools to compare garages near you.
+MOT reminders, a printable pre-MOT checklist, and repair costs from garages near you.

 MOT Reminders